 However, it’s important to take the quality of your work into account as well.
 When you can no longer deliver work of value because you are overextended, all those clients will start to look elsewhere.
 To keep your roster—and sanity—in check, follow these five guidelines.

 1. Keep Your Work Organized

 Staying organized is an easy way to quickly boost your productivity and time management.
 From organizing your physical workspace to planning estimated hours for each client by week or by month, streamlining your office and schedule can help you use each hour of your day in the most efficient way possible.

 At the same time, no matter how well you plan, you can’t always control the changes or missed deadlines of outside parties.
 With that in mind, create your schedule in a way that enables you to easily rearrange tasks without losing productivity.

 Be sure to set realistic expectations both for yourself and for your clients.
 This rings especially true when you are working on multiple projects at once.
 Don’t over-promise on things you may not be able to deliver.
 You want to find a balance where you can continue to exceed client expectations and deliver quality work without overextending yourself or doing work for free.

-Any time you can eliminate on back office tasks such as filing taxes, managing social media accounts, or invoicing and billing will help with efficiency.
-Whether you try out an app or utilize a service like MBO Partners, you’ll be able to dedicate more time to your projects and to your clients with a helping hand for administrative work.
+Any time you can eliminate back-office tasks such as filing taxes, managing social media accounts, or invoicing and billing will help with efficiency.
+Whether you try out an app or a service like MBO Partners, you’ll be able to dedicate more time to your projects and to your clients with a helping hand for administrative work.

 If needed, consider outsourcing tasks to a trusted colleague for a particular project, letting them act as a subcontractor.
 Partnering with another independent professional can help you manage a big workload or project so you can dedicate more time to your clients.